 As the interest rate will fluctuate, this type of mortgage makes it less straight forward for you to budget.
 While you will benefit if interest rates fall, you will also be worse off should they rise.

-Dependent on how low the lenders base/variable rate is and with many other products available, it may be in your interest to move to a mortgage with a special rate, such as a fixed, capped or discounted product to protect against future rises.
+Dependent on how low the lenders base/variable rate is calculated and with many other products available, it may be in your interest to move to a mortgage with a special rate, such as a fixed or discounted product to protect against future rises.

 Very often cashback offers are accompanied by redemption penalties which tie you to them for several years.
-Some lenders do offer small cashbacks to help cover costs and fees, which are usually repayable if you should leave them within the first 2 years.
+Some lenders do offer small cashbacks to help cover costs and fees, which are usually repayable if you should leave them within the product period, you should check your illustration for penalties

-As with fixed rate mortgages, discount mortgage terms typically last between 6 months and five years.
+Discount terms typically last between 3 months and five years.
 The level of discount will vary too, usually according to the length of term.

 This type of mortgage, especially the shorter term products, are popular with those who move house and want to spend money in the first few months on home improvements.
 They are also popular with those who want a few months to recover from the expenses incurred when purchasing a new home.

 So what should a first time buyer do?
-Firstly you should try to save as much deposit as possible, currently lenders will lend upto 90% of the property value, though if you put down more deposit you are likely to get better rates.
-Though there are specialist homebuy schemes and shared equity accomodation if you qualify – contact your local council for ones that may be in your area – with these you may only need 5% deposit.
+Firstly you should try to save as much deposit as possible, currently lenders will lend upto 95% of the property value, though if you put down more deposit you are likely to get better rates.
+There are specialist help to buy schemes and shared equity schemes if you qualify – search your local Help To Buy website or local council.

-There are other ways of getting onto the property market, i.e. with a parent as guarantor or even as a shared mortgagee ( you can have upto 4 applicants on one mortgage now), call us to discuss these option.
+There are other ways of getting onto the property market, i.e. with a family member as a guarantor or a shared mortgagee (you can have upto 4 applicants on one mortgage now), most lenders accept gifted deposits from family members or a lender can take a charge against a family members property if they have enough equity, call us to discuss these option.

 The attractions of this are that it makes it easy for you to plan your monthly outgoings, as your mortgage payments will remain constant during the fixed-rate term.
 Not only that, it also protects you against any rise in interest rates during that time.